-- A. Maximum number of primary dwelling structures per lot: one; - B. Maximum height of building: two stories, but not to exceed twenty-eight feet; - C. Minimum area of lot: five three thousand square feet for each single-family structure; - D. Minimum depth of lot: eighty fifty feet; - E. Minimum width of lot: fifty thirty feet for each single-family structure. - F. Maximum percentage of lot coverage: fifty seventy-five percent; - F. Minimum front yard depth: twenty feet twelve feet, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone; - G. Minimum side yard width: five feet. - H. Minimum side yard width along flanking street of corner lot: fifteen ten feet; - I. Minimum rear yard required: fifteen ten feet.

-NOTE: accessory structures are allowed within rear yards and subject to five-foot setback from rear lot lines, and also subject to development standards in this zone.
+- A. Maximum number of primary dwelling structures per lot: one; - B. Maximum height of building: not to exceed twenty-eight feet; - C. Minimum area of lot: three thousand square feet for each single-family structure; - D. Minimum depth of lot: fifty feet; - E. Minimum width of lot: thirty feet for each single-family structure. - F. Maximum percentage of lot coverage: seventy-five percent; - F. Minimum front yard depth: twelve feet, except that porches, stoops or other transitional structures may encroach up to 8 feet into this frontage zone; - G. Minimum side yard width: five feet. - H. Minimum side yard width along flanking street of corner lot: ten feet; - I. Minimum rear yard required: ten feet. - NOTE: accessory structures_are allowed within rear yards and subject to five-foot setback from rear lot lines, and also subject to development standards in this zone.
 If the rear lot line is on an alley, a three-foot setback is required.

-In the R1 district, at least two permanently maintained off-street parking spaces or a private garage shall be on the same lot as the dwelling, or be attached thereto or made a part of the main building.
-Each parking space shall be not less than ten feet wide and twenty feet long.
-The size of the garage shall not exceed the size of the dwelling.
+In the R1 district, at least two permanently maintained off-street parking spaces or a private garage for two cars for each dwelling unit shall be on the same lot as the two-family-dwelling, or be attached thereto or made a part of the main building, for any dwelling over 1,000 square feet in size.
+Each parking space shall not be less than ten feet wide and twenty feet long.
 Assigned parking in remote lots, including lots under the same ownership as the dwelling(s), or joint use parking under binding agreement, may be substituted if they are within 200 feet of the subject property.